C++ Distribution Example Plugin

 - General Properties -> C++ Language Standard:

-Set: /std:c++20
+Set: /std:c++20 or later

 - C/C++ → General → Additional Include Directories: